Cliqz

 Cliqz was a privacy-oriented web browser and search engine developed by Cliqz GmbH and majority-owned by Hubert Burda Media.
-It was available as a desktop and mobile web browser as well as an extension for Firefox itself.
+It was available as a desktop and mobile web browser, as well as an extension for Firefox.

 Composition

 It is a fork of the Firefox web browser with privacy-oriented changes, among which are a crowdsourced anti-tracking mechanism and an in-house search engine embedded within the browser, utilizing its own index of web pages to produce suggestions within the address bar drop-down menu rather than on separate pages.
 Upon receiving investment from Mozilla, Cliqz's CEO argued that privacy-focused search engines that do not have their own search index may still pass the user's IP address to third-party search providers.

 History

 In August 2016, Mozilla, the developer of Firefox, made a minority investment in Cliqz.
 Cliqz planned to eventually monetize the software through a program known as Cliqz Offers, which would deliver sponsored offers to users based on their interests and browsing history.
 However, these recommendations would be processed locally based on a remote repository of offers, with no personally identifiable data sent to remote servers.

 On 15 February 2017, Cliqz International GmbH, a wholly owned subsidiary of Cliqz GmbH, acquired the privacy-oriented browser extension Ghostery.

-On 29 April 2020, Cliqz announced it will shut down its browser and search engine.
+On 29 April 2020, Cliqz announced it would shut down its browser and search engine.
 Subsequently, the search engine - called Tailcat - was acquired by Brave.

 As of March 2021, a browser called Ghostery Dawn was reported to be under development.
 Ghostery Dawn became available for public download in October 2021.